-The ECN has led alternative energy efforts, including a national quest to produce a pipeline-grade, synthetic natural gas from biomass.
-OLGA®, MILENA®, and a methanization process were developed at ECN for this purpose.
-The ECN has lab-scale and pilot-scale facilities for these processes that are used extensively for testing fuels and innovations, and the ECN provides third party testing and monitoring of commercial facilities developed by DRT.
+ECN part of TNO has led alternative energy efforts, including a national quest to produce a pipeline-grade, synthetic natural gas from biomass.
+OLGA, MILENA, and a methanation process were developed at ECN part of TNO for this purpose.
+ECN part of TNO has lab-scale and pilot-scale facilities for these processes that are used extensively for testing fuels and innovations, and ECN part of TNO provides third party testing and monitoring of commercial facilities developed by Synova.

-ECN’s activities complement DRT’s.
-ECN’s specialty is research and development, while Dahlman’s is developing, designing, and delivering equipment for commercial installations.
-ECN operates lab- and pilot-scale facilities used by Royal Dahlman, while Royal Dahlman operates engineering, project management, and production facilities.
+ECN part of TNO’s activities complement Synova’s.
+ECN part of TNO’s specialty is research and development, while Synova is developing, designing, and delivering equipment for commercial installations.
 Together, they bring a broad range of capabilities and experience to each gasification project.
 Aside from funding much of the staff and work that has gone into adaptation of these technologies into an integrated gasification to combined cycle gas turbine system (“IGCC”) for municipal solid waste, Synova’s role is to develop projects that establish these technologies as the new norm.

 FullCycle Energy Fund